rtmigo/prefnotifiers_flutter/README.md

 ```

 onTap: () {

-    // shared prefs is 3, myParameter.value is 3
+    // myParameter.value is 3, shared prefs is 3
     myParameter.value += 1;
     myParameter.value += 1;
-    // shared prefs is 3, myParameter.value is 5
+    // myParameter.value is 5, shared prefs is still 3
 }

 ```

+A few miiliceonds later

 Let's wait for :